adarsa/adarsa.github.io/_posts/2020-05-20-Mugal art and Python.markdown

 ![Paper drawing](/assets/posts/mugal_art_and_python/image1.jpg)

+Turtle graphics on Python seemed the right tool.

-> Turtle graphics is a popular way for introducing programming to kids.
-It was part of the original Logo programming language developed by Wally Feurzeig, Seymour Papert and Cynthia Solomon in 1967.
+(Fun Fact: Turtle was part of the original Logo programming language developed by Wally Feurzeig, Seymour Papert and Cynthia Solomon in 1967.)

+What I needed to replicate the pattern from paper was a combination of 9-sided regular polygon and 6-sided regular polygon.
+Some iterations until the Jala was perfected:

-## 4-sided regular polygon
+#### 4-sided regular polygon
 <figure class="video_container">
   <video width="400" height="300" autoplay loop >
     <source src="/assets/posts/mugal_art_and_python/video1.mp4" type="video/mp4">
   </video>
 </figure>

-## Stacked 9-sided regular polygon
+#### Stacked 9-sided regular polygon
 <figure class="video_container">
   <video width="600" height="340" autoplay loop >
     <source src="/assets/posts/mugal_art_and_python/video2.mp4" type="video/mp4">
   </video>
 </figure>

+And Finally:
-## Mosaic, of 9-sided regular polygon and 6-sided regular polygon
+#### Mosaic, of 9-sided regular polygon and 6-sided regular polygon
 <figure class="video_container">
   <video width="800" height="360" autoplay loop >
     <source src="/assets/posts/mugal_art_and_python/video3.mp4" type="video/mp4">
   </video>
 </figure>

+Wandering further into the edges of symmetry, it is fascinating how pentagonal and decagonal *Girih-tile* pattern (an aperiodic tilling similar to famous *Penrose tiling* ) is found in  Darb-i Imam shrine, Iran, built in 1453 C.E.
+Seems the architects found it in aesthics before mathematicians formulated it!